opensearch-project/documentation-website/_dashboards/discover/dql.md

 ---
 layout: default
-title: Using Dashboards Query Language
+title: Dashboards Query Language
-parent: Exploring data
+parent: Discover
 nav_order: 40
 redirect_from:
   - /dashboards/dql/
 ---

-# Using Dashboards Query Language
+# Dashboards Query Language

 Dashboards Query Language (DQL) is a simple text-based query language for filtering data in OpenSearch Dashboards.
 Similar to [Query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/index), DQL uses an HTTP request body.
 For example, to display your site visitor data for a host in the United States, you would enter `geo.dest:US` in the search field, as shown in the following image.